-There is a story told of the holy French priest Jean Vianney (Ćure d’Ars d.1859).
+There is a story told of the holy French priest Jean Vianney whose feast we celebrate today (Ćure d’Ars d.1859).
 He noticed an elderly man who would spend hours in the church before the Blessed Sacrament.

 The ćure was curious about what happened in this man’s prayer.
 ‘What do you do when you are praying” he asked the man.
 The old man’s answer has become the classic instruction for contemplative prayer: “I look at Him, and He looks at me.”

 The simplicity of the man’s prayer is deeply appealing.
 So much that is taught and written about prayer serves only to convince us that prayer is a complex project to be mastered.

 While the ultimate in our relationship with God is experienced when we are able to return the loving and merciful gaze of God, the life-giving fact is that even when our gaze is averted or occupied elsewhere, our knowledge that God is gazing at us with love is enough to soothe our aching hearts.

 We forget that prayer is the most natural human activity.
 Prayer is the ‘default-setting’ for humans.
 Prayer is always God’s action in us.

 Our desire for the divine life within us is the purest prayer we can pray.
 To sit in silence and stillness before God is the best we can do.